 Holes In Lawn: Causes + How To Fill The Small Overnight Holes

-Affiliate Disclaimer: My content may contain links to products I use and love.
-As an Amazon Associate and participant in various other affiliate programs, I earn a small commission at no extra cost to you from qualifying purchases.
-I only recommend products I personally vetted!
+Affiliate Disclaimer: As an Amazon Associate and participant in various other affiliate programs, I earn a small commission at no extra cost to you from qualifying purchases.

 1. Small Earthworm Holes

-Earthworm holes are more common in the spring than in the fall and especially common when the temperature is warm and the soil is moist.
+Earthworm holes are more common in the spring than in the fall and are especially common when the temperature is warm and the soil is moist.

 2. Voles